bjacomy/osd_doc_editor/README.md

 - `yarn test`

-  Run jest test (you must have launch the snapshot of elasticsearch instance before).
+  Run jest test (you must have launch the snapshot of opensearch instance before).

 - `yarn coverage`

-  Run jest test with coverage (you must have launch the snapshot of elasticsearch instance before).
+  Run jest test with coverage (you must have launch the snapshot of opensearch instance before).

 - `yarn test:browser`